Savina05/nexter-project/README.md

 This is a copycat challenge I did to improve my front-end coding skills.
-The goal of this challenge is to master CSS grids.
+The goal is to master CSS grids.

 The original website is https://nexter.netlify.app/